skytheacademic/who_keeps_the_peace/README.txt

-ACLED data:
+UCDP data
-	- Contains data on armed conflict and violence.
+	- Contains violence data from the Uppsala Conflict Data Program
-	- Observed at event-level, with day and latitude and longitude.
+	- Observed at event level in areas where more than 5 deaths occured in a given calendar year.
-	- Downloaded from https://acleddata.com/data-export-tool/ on June 3, 2022.
+	- Downloaded from https://ucdp.uu.se/downloads/index.html#ged_global on January 6, 2023.
+	- "GEDEvent_v22_1.csv" is the original csv file downloaded on violence.
-	- "1999-01-01-2021-12-31.csv" is the original CSV file.
+	- "ucdp-actor-221.csv" is the original csv file downloaded on actors classified by type.

 PRIO data:
 	- Contains geographic and spatial data.